Dining Credit Card Sign-Up Bonuses: What to Apply for Now

 | Chase Freedom Unlimited No Fee | $200 cash | $500 | 3 months | $200 | $0.40 |

-Values as of April 2026.
-Point values: Amex MR at 1.8cpp, Chase UR at 1.7cpp (Preferred) / 2.25cpp (Reserve).
+Values as of June 2026.
+Point values: Amex MR at 1.8cpp, Chase UR at 1.7cpp (Preferred) / 2.0cpp (Reserve, via Points Boost).
 Cash bonuses at face value.
+Welcome offers change frequently and can be targeted - the Reserve's elevated 150,000-point offer expired 15 June 2026, so confirm the current offer with the issuer before applying.
 Terms apply.

 How to Hit the Spend Requirement with Normal Dining